saareliad/FTPipe/README.md

 * We currently must do `drop_last=True` because we use constant buffer buffers (we can write code to fix that, but we prefer this easy fix meanwhile).

+* the first pass on input to determine shapes: changes batch normalization statistics (can do it with monkey patch, but its super ugly!)

+* must explicitly do `cuda.synchronize(...)` before CUDA-AWARE MPI sends.

+* for simulation: to communicate gpu->to-same->gpu need to do [something ugly like this](http://cudamusing.blogspot.com/2013/07/enabling-cuda-multi-process-service-mps.html).

+## Some Solved problems:
+* problem: batch normalization statistics keep going in `torch.no_grad()` => solution: monkey patch.

-* `in_place` operations (like ReLU) at partition border have a potential of destroying our saved activations (?).
+* problem: `in_place` operations (like ReLU) at partition border have a potential of destroying our saved activations (also throws some autograd "variable changed inplace" error) => solution: automatically replace inplaces ops on partition borders.

-* fix batch normalization in `torch.no_grad()`
+* problem: In Pipedream they pass the target all across the pipeline (waste of energy, inefficient). solution: using two data-loaders with correct synchronization.
+  * Note that sometimes (in LM) we don't even need to send the "y" as its efficiently created from the "x", so we support both methods.

+* recomputation: overlap with wait.

+* simulation with more than one partition per GPU + cuda aware: add `--mca btl_smcuda_use_cuda_ipc_same_gpu 0` to mpirun.

 ## TODOs

-* Double Buffering (Remember credit to Mark)
+* fix batch normalization in `torch.no_grad()` to something better than monkey patch
   * Monkey patch batch normalization: is just a moneky patch.
   * can write spesific class to every case (e.g Batch Norm) to make it more efficient.

+* Double Buffering (Remember credit to Mark)
 * timing (ms per batch, fwd, bwd, etc)
 * schedule: find way to eliminate bubbles
-* Target_tensor_names:
-  * I notice that they (pipedream) pass the target all across the pipeline (waste of energy, inefficient).
-  * This can be solved using two data-loaders with correct synchronization.
-  * sometimes (in LM) we don't even need to send the "y" as its created from the "x".

 * CUDA aware openmpi
   * test to make sure we get the desired speedup [unlike this guy](https://www.pugetsystems.com/labs/hpc/P2P-peer-to-peer-on-NVIDIA-RTX-2080Ti-vs-GTX-1080Ti-GPUs-1331/#test-setup-and-results).